ACEMS/measuring_impact_2018/README.md

 # Measuring Impact 2018 -  Seminar & Workshop

 > "Curiosity is what drives me, but as a mathematicians I am one step removed from applications.
 But that's where the engineers and scientists come in!"
+(Chubb, 2014)

 This repo relates to the Measuring Impact in the Mathematical Sciences seminar hosted by [ACEMS](acems.org.au) on October 4th, 2018.